Jean-Paul Rodrigue (2017), New York:

 development of strategies

 aiming at better servicing their hinterland.
 Such strategies and the

 import and export-based flows usually involve different.
-The foreland and hinterland should be seen as a continuum,
+The foreland and hinterland should be seen as a

 and networks, where the port is seen as one link in through

-transport chains.
+transport chains underlines this continuum.
 In such a context, the port becomes one element of the

 maritime / land interface which